metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_build_v1_manifest.md

 Optional:

-- `command` (String) the command to execute Deprecated: use ContainerCommands
+- `command` (String) the command to executeDeprecated: use ContainerCommands
 - `commands` (List of String) the command to execute
 - `configuration` (Attributes) The configuration that should be used to perform the Build. (see [below for nested schema](#nestedatt--spec--tasks--custom--configuration))
 - `image` (String) the container image to use